 In addition to increasing brand recall, storytelling also helps bring in sales by building customer loyalty.

 How do you do this?
 By engaging your viewer!
 Remember, video is a visual medium, so putting up charts and lists of features or numbers on a screen does nothing to engage your audience on an emotional level.
 You may not even keep their attention long enough to get them the facts.
-You want video that grabs the viewers attention and keeps it.
-You may also want to add some “eye candy,” using animation; exciting visuals, special effects and other visual tools that grab the viewer and never let them tune you out.
+You want a video that grabs the viewer’s attention and keeps it.
+You may also want to add some “eye candy,” using animation; exciting visuals, special effects, and other visual tools that grab the viewer and never let them tune you out.

-If you decide to use text on screen, use it in innovative, thoughtful and unexpected ways that bring your viewers in and conveys information that they’re looking for.
+If you decide to use text on screen, use it in innovative, thoughtful, and unexpected ways that bring your viewers in and conveys information that they’re looking for.
 Just don’t overload your viewers with so much information that they can’t retain any of it!
-And always remember to keep information wrapped around the story you want to tell, because you’ll come across as trustworthy and honest.
+And always remember to keep information wrapped around the story you want to tell because you’ll come across as trustworthy and honest.

 Telling Your Story

 What story do you want to tell?
 That’s the big question, and it’s one you have to answer before you do anything else.